duoshuo/php-cassandra/README.md

 Cassandra client library for PHP, using the native binary protocol.

-## Roadmap for version 0.2.0
-* UUID generation
-* timestamp only with microsecond
+## Features
-* using v2 protocol
+* Using v3 protocol
-* speedup
+* Support for logged, unlogged and counter batches
-* the ability to specify the settings (setup default consistency level and more)
+* The ability to specify the consistency and serial consistency
-* more fixes
+* Automatic query preparation
+* Support for conditional update/insert

 ## Installation